Teen Yoga Monthly Theme – June 2021

 Every month we propose a challenge related to the current theme, for you to do with your class, to help us in our work.
 Supporting the teen yoga community, especially those who most need the benefits of yoga, needs your help.

-IN May , why not give our 20×20 Challenge a try!
-Do a 20-minute yoga practice outside (weather permitting!) for 20 days in a row and get your teens involved.
+Do a 20-minute yoga practice outside or meditation/mindfulness practice for 20 days in a row and get your teens involved.
+You can mix and match so maybe some days you do yoga and others you do meditation/mindfulness.
 Here’s all you need to do:

-- Share the video with your teens (for days that you’re not teaching them!)
+- Share the videos and activities with your teens (for days that you’re not teaching them!)

 - Have them commit to the 20×20 challenge

-- Start the challenge – a 20-minute yoga practice for 20 days in a row
+- Start the challenge – a 20-minute yoga practice, meditation or mindfulness activity for 20 days in a row

 It’s really up to you as to how you set-up your fundraising event.
 We’d recommend you suggest a donation of a certain amount (maybe £5) and once people have made a payment, you can donate the funds to Teen Yoga Foundation.
 People could donate a one-off amount or a certain amount per each day that a practice is completed.
 You could create a Just Giving page to help track the progress, and a WhatsApp group or FB page to keep everyone in touch (sometimes seeing others check in helps keep us on task!).